Your browser is unsupported

 diversity collage of students smiling and working together

-The mission of the University of Illinois at Chicago College of Dentistry’s Urban Health Program is to recruit, retain, and graduate underrepresented racial/ethnic minority students, specifically African Americans, Latinos, and Native Americans, in the Oral Health Sciences, and to expand educational opportunities for these populations at the pre-college (K-12), undergraduate, graduate, and professional levels.
+The mission of the University of Illinois Chicago College of Dentistry’s Urban Health Program is to recruit, retain, and graduate underrepresented students, in the oral health sciences, and to expand educational opportunities for these populations at the pre-college (K-12), undergraduate, graduate, and professional levels.

 We are committed to:

-• Providing avenues for early exposure to the dental professions for students from traditionally underrepresented groups.
+• Providing avenues for early exposure to the dental profession for students from traditionally underrepresented groups.

 • Providing academic enrichment opportunities for undergraduate, graduate, and professional students from underrepresented populations who are interested in or pursuing degrees in the Oral Health Sciences.